-In-class handouts: Excerpts from Ida Tarbell, History of the Standard Oil Company (1904) NB: No class on Monday, October 17th-MBA Opportunity Week break Class 6 October 24 Basics of the Second Industrial Revolution Main subjects: The canonical Second Industrial Revolution in manufacturing (via Carnegie) and distribution (via Marshall Fields) Assigned readings: Excerpts from Lewis Atherton materials on early CXIX country storekeeping.
+In-class handouts: Excerpts from Ida Tarbell, History of the Standard Oil Company (1904) Class 6 Basics of the Second Industrial Revolution (February 22) Main subjects: The canonical Second Industrial Revolution in manufacturing (via Carnegie) and distribution (via Marshall Fields) Assigned readings: Excerpts from Lewis Atherton materials on early CXIX country storekeeping.
 Articles from Hunt's Merchants Magazine on Philadelphia dry goods stores in the 1850s.
 Articles from Chicago newspapers and magazines on Marshall Fields ca. 1870 and 1900.
-In-class slide-show: Oil and Rockefeller in a second light Class 7 October 31 The SIR inside the firm and inside industries Main subjects: Significance of SIR for organization of production and workplace relations Assigned readings: David Montgomery "The Foreman's Brains Are Under the Workman's Cap," from his Fall of the House of Labor.
+In-class slide-show: Oil and Rockefeller in a second light NB: No class on March 1 due to the new MBA calendar.
+No class on March 8 due to Spring Break.
+Class 7 will require prep and all will be expected to (a) show up (b) prepared.
+On the other hand, Class 7 is the first class after Spring Break and many will have returned to campus at the last minute.
+Thought papers will not be required (but any submitted thought papers will be reviewed).
+Class 7 The SIR inside the firm and inside industries (March 15) Main subjects: Significance of SIR for organization of production and workplace relations Assigned readings: David Montgomery "The Foreman's Brains Are Under the Workman's Cap," from his Fall of the House of Labor.
 Congressional testimony from the hearings on the Homestead strike.
 Frederick Taylor excerpts from Shop Management (1903) and related sources.
 Assigned video: "Steel: From Start to Finish" YouTube video.
-In-class video: Possibly "The "River Ran Red" Class 8 November 7 The SIR embedded Main subjects: Some political context for the developing regulation of competitive behavior.
-Legal and financial contexts for business development (including corporate bankruptcy in late nineteenthcentury America, also developments in the legal status of corporations).
+In-class video: Possibly "The "River Ran Red" Class 8 (March 22) The SIR embedded Main subjects: Some political context for the developing regulation of competitive behavior.
+Legal and financial contexts for business development (including corporate bankruptcy in late nineteenth-century America, also developments in the legal status of corporations).
 What became of the SIR and some brief consideration of the forms of innovation and the sources of consequent productivity growth.
 Assigned readings: Legal documents organizing the Standard Oil Trust.
 Thomas Navin and Marian Sears, "The Rise of a Market for Industrial Securities 1887-1902".
 Excerpts from Louis Brandeis, Other People's Money (1914).
 In-class handouts: Excerpts from John Sherman's speech on the Senate floor and from the Sherman Anti-Trust Act of 1890.
 Statistics on the Great Merger Movement.
 Perhaps also excerpts from Northern Securities Co. v.
 U.S. Interlocking directorates exhibits from the Pujo Commission report.
-Class 9 November 14 More of the same (SIR) or something different?
+Class 9 (March 29) More of the same (SIR) or something different?